jberkel/android-plugin/README.markdown

 Requires [sbt](http://simple-build-tool.googlecode.com/) and the [Android SDK](http://developer.android.com/sdk/index.html) (`brew install sbt android-sdk` when using [homebrew](http://github.com/mxcl/homebrew) on OSX).

+Also note that this plugin requires the 0.7.x release of sbt - it has not been ported to 0.10 yet (cf. [issue #50][]).

 Using a [giter8][g8] template is the easiest way to create a new project that uses the plugin.
 If you don't have giter8 installed: